 What this tool does

-You enter your current price, the proposed increase, and your margin; it calculates the break-even churn — the share of customers you can lose and still come out even or ahead.
+You enter your current price, the proposed increase, and your margin; it calculates the break-even churn.
+The share of customers you can lose and still come out even or ahead.

 Who it's for